Beeston & District First Responders

 In theses circumstances the patient's heart needs to receive a shock as quickly as possible, ideally within the first 5 to 10 minutes after they have collapsed.
 The quicker this can happen, the better the chances of survival.

 A heart defibrillator costs approx. £1500.00, but this piece of equipment can mean the difference between life and death for some people.

-We currently have a team of Thirteen Community First Responders who have been trained by East Midlands Ambulance Service.
-The group was set up in November 2012.
+We currently have a team of 4 Community First Responders who have been trained by East Midlands Ambulance Service.
+The group was set up in November 2012 By Founder Member Pete Parks.
 We provide as much cover as we can on a rota basis around our current work and lifestyles.
 We respond to call-outs within a 6-8 mile radius of Beeston, in Nottinghamshire, following a "999" call when requested by Ambulance Control.